tacosontitan/tacosontitan/README.md

 ## 🎧 What am I listening to?

-I listen to an immense variety of music, and with my genre interest ranging from classical to heavy metal, there's not much I *won't* listen to.
-If you're curious, the table below contains the 10 latest tracks added to my [`chasing dopamine` playlist on Spotify](https://open.spotify.com/playlist/5r8boOQd4Wf3NmCM8cOiST?si=9a64d134213444fa).
+I have a superlative love for music, and will listen to just about anything; if you're curious, the table below contains the 10 latest tracks added to my [`chasing dopamine` playlist on Spotify](https://open.spotify.com/playlist/5r8boOQd4Wf3NmCM8cOiST?si=9a64d134213444fa).

 | Title                             | Artist                          |                                       Source                                        |
 |:----------------------------------|:--------------------------------|:-----------------------------------------------------------------------------------:|